apache/doris-website/versioned_docs/version-2.0/practical-guide/log-storage-analysis.md

 1. Estimate the resources for data writing by the following calculation formulas:

-- Daily data increment / 86400 s = Average write throughput
+- `Average write throughput = Daily data increment / 86400 s`

-- Average write throughput \* Ratio of the peak write throughput to the average write throughput = Peak write throughput
+- `Peak write throughput = Average write throughput \* Ratio of the peak write throughput to the average write throughput`

-- Peak write throughput / Write throughput of a single-core CPU = Number of CPU cores for the peak write throughput
+- `Number of CPU cores for the peak write throughput = Peak write throughput / Write throughput of a single-core CPU`

-2. Estimate the resources for data storage by the calculation formula: Daily data increment / Data compression ratio \* Number of data copies \* Data storage duration = Data storage space.
+1. Estimate the resources for data storage by the calculation formula: `Storage space = Daily data increment / Data compression ratio * Number of data copies * Data storage duration`.

-3. Estimate the resources for data querying.
+2. Estimate the resources for data querying.
 The resources for data querying depend on the query volume and complexity.
 It is recommended to reserve 50% of CPU resources for data query initially and then adjust according to the actual test results.

-4. Integrate the calculation results as follows:
+3. Integrate the calculation results as follows:

     1. Divide the number of CPU cores calculated in Step 1 and Step 3 by the number of CPU cores of a BE server, and you can get the number of BE servers.